srikanth13578/srikanth13578/README.md

 # Hi there, I'm Srikanth 👋

+# Hi there, I'm Srikanth 👋

-I am a Master of Computer Applications (MCA) student and an aspiring Software Engineer.
+I am a Master of Computer Applications (MCA) student at R. V. College of Engineering and an aspiring Software Engineer.
 I specialize in building full-stack applications and solving complex algorithmic challenges.
 Currently focused on mastering Data Structures & Algorithms (DSA) and optimizing backend systems for technical placements.

 ---